clintoncwolfe/chef-attribute-validator/README.md

 Uses a regex to match GUID/UUIDs, like 'ec73f2a8-510d-4e6a-be5d-7b234da03c92'

+##### hostname

+Uses a regex to guess if it looks hostnamish.
+Does not require a dot.
+Accepts IPv4, and checks ranges.

 ##### ip

 Uses the stdlib 'ipaddr' library to try to construct an IPAddr object from the value.
 If it worked, it's an IP.
+IPv6 is supported; ranges are checked; CIDR notation is supported; and no you can't pass a hostname to this.

 ##### url